domaindrivendev/Swashbuckle.WebApi/README.md

 ### Ensure MVC Areas are registered at application startup ###

-The swagger routes are wired-up as an MVC Area.
+The Swagger routes are wired-up as an MVC Area.
 For MVC projects, Areas are usually registered at application startup.
 If the code to do this is not present in your Global.asax.cs, you'll need to add it manually:

     protected void Application_Start()
     {